Alicrafty1191/iraq/README.md

 # Iraq

-`iraq` is a Python library designed for [brief description of what the library does].
-This library aims to [more detailed description, if necessary].
-Whether you are [target audience or use cases], `iraq` can help you [main benefits or functionalities].
+`iraq` is a Python library designed for create config files and save information inside a file that can be called at any time, it is fully equipped with the Python language.
+This library aims to Make it easy to save and use information at any time and be consistent with the types of variables in Python.
+Whether you are Beginner or professional in Python, `iraq` can help you To save information of type str, int, float, dict, tuple, or list inside a variable with a unique name.

 ## Installation